-- There are insufficient numbers of caregivers for children with special needs (infants and toddlers, disabled/challenged children, sick children, children who need care at night or odd times, etc.). - A more comprehensive professional development and training approach for the early care and education workforce is needed and is being pursued by VDSS and other organizations. - Lack of Early Childhood Education degree programs to prepare qualified teachers also affects this service area, especially the lack of 4-year degree programs dedicated to early childhood education and individuals successfully completing the curricula. - The Virginia Child Care Provider Scholarship Program is significantly impacted by the rising cost of community college tuition.
+- Insufficient numbers of caregivers for children with special needs (infants and toddlers, disabled/challenged children, sick children, children who need care at night or odd times, etc.). - A more comprehensive professional development and training approach for the early care and education workforce is needed and is being pursued by VDSS and other organizations. - Lack of Early Childhood Education degree programs to prepare qualified teachers, especially the lack of 4-year degree programs dedicated to early childhood education and individuals successfully completing the curricula. - The Virginia Child Care Provider Scholarship Program is significantly impacted by the rising cost of community college tuition.
 The number of child care providers that can receive awards for scholarships is limited to the \$600,000 annual appropriation.
 Increased costs decrease the number of potential awards that can be made with finite funding.

 Funding for the Non-TANF Day Care program comes from general funds and federal funds.
-The federal funds come from the Child Care and Development Fund (CCDF) - Discretionary, Mandatory and Matching funds.
-In SFY 2015, state general funds were decreased by \$2.7 million as part of the Governor's budget reductions; these funds were replaced by non-General Funds (i.e., a one-time child care federal grant).
+The federal funds come from the Child Care and

+Development Fund (CCDF) - Discretionary, Mandatory and Matching funds.

-2015 General Fund 2015 Nongeneral Fund 2016 General Fund 2016 Nongeneral Fund Initial Appropriation for the Biennium 2,793,769 77,052,145 2,793,769 77,052,145 Changes to Initial Appropriation -2,700,000 4,887,981 0 5,798,563
+2017 General Fund 2017 Nongeneral Fund 2018 General Fund 2018 Nongeneral Fund Initial Appropriation for the Biennium 2,647,305 87,408,811 2,647,305 87,408,811 Changes to Initial Appropriation 0 1,388,076 0 1,431,732